 We visited Innsbruck many times over the years and throughout every season.

 If you like the crisp mountain air with plenty of outdoor activities, read on to see why I recommend visiting Innsbruck for your next vacation.

 Innsbruck is in the Tyrol state of Austria and is the largest city in the Western part of the country.
 Tyrol has over 40 alpine lakes that shimmer an emerald green color.
-One in particular, the Achensee, is nearly 6 miles long and almost half a mile wide.

-Innsbruck is a larger mountain town of about 120,000 and is the capital city of the Tyrol state.
+It’s is a larger mountain town of about 120,000 and is the capital city of the Tyrol state.

 There are hiking trails all over, and if you want to hitch a ride one way (or each way) you can take one of the many ski lifts and cable cars found all over.
 This link has a lot of information on hiking in the Innsbruck area.